servo/project/governance/README.md

 ### Nomination

-If there's an available slot in the group a **TSC Member** nominates a person in the private *TSC* channel in Zulip explaining the reasons why that person should become **Administrator**.
+If there's an available administrator slot, a **TSC Member** can nominate a new administrator in the private *TSC* Zulip channel.
+The nomination should explain why that person should become **Administrator**.
 A majority of the **TSC Members** must approve the addition.
 If the vote succeeds and no objections are raised within one week, the person is added to the **Administrators** team.

 ### Removal